THE GUIDE

 Apply one styling product to soaking wet hair

 One product.
-Applied while hair is fully saturated — not damp, soaking.
+Applied while hair is really wet.
 The water is doing most of the work.
-Which product depends on your hair, not just your desired result:
+If your hair is too dry, it will not be defined.
+Which product you use depends on your hair, not just your desired result:

 Hairstory Balm